-However, if a person who assaults any person during a large-scale public disorder and by the assault occasions actual bodily harm, is liable to imprisonment for 7 years.
-(Section 59A (2) of Crimes Act 1900) It is worthy to note that penalty provided by law for this offence is higher that the common assault.
-This is because the act was the taking advantage of the situation where the victim was not in a position to properly defend himself.
+However, if a person who assaults any person during a large-scale public disorder and by the assault occasions actual bodily harm, is liable to imprisonment for seven years.
+(Section 59A (2) of Crimes Act 1900) It is worth noting that the penalty provided by law for this offence is higher than the common assault.
+This is because the act took advantage of the situation where the victim was not able to defend himself properly.

 Being involved in the criminal or police process can be quite demanding, rigorous, and time-consuming.
 Hiring the right criminal lawyers can often make a substantial difference in your case.